-If you’ve recently moved business premises, and have started using gas and electricity without first agreeing a contract with a supplier, you’ll be placed on a deemed rates contract by the building’s current energy supplier.
+The first is if you’ve recently moved business premises and have started using gas and electricity without agreeing a contract with a supplier beforehand.
+The building’s current energy supplier puts your business on a deemed rates contract.

 Compare business energy quotes

 What are my rights if I'm placed on deemed supply rates?